rajeshr264/bolt-beginner-hands-on-lab/02-acquiring-nodes/README.md

 ### Building the inventory.yaml file

 To connect to a bunch of machines, you can sometimes specify all the credentials, node names etc, on the Bolt command line.
 However, the better way is to specify all this information in an __inventory.yaml__ file.
+[Inventory File docs](https://puppet.com/docs/bolt/latest/inventory_file.html).

-Note the __bolt-beginner-hands-on-lab/inventory.yaml__ file in the root directory of this lab.
+Note the __bolt-beginner-hands-on-lab/inventory.yaml__ file in the root directory, `bolt-beginner-hands-on-lab/` of this lab.
 You will editing inventory.yaml file and then _copying this inventory.yaml file to every lab_ that you will be doing.

 #### Editing the Linux nodes part of the inventory.yaml file